airladon/FigureOne/docs/README.md

 ### Stopping animations

-Animations can be stopped from the animation, element and diagram levels.
+Animations can be stopped from the animation, element and figure levels.

 ```javascript
 p.animations.new('mover')